Chapter 11 The Case of the Ingenious A: Tayloe’s House

 His wife didn't allude to a lack of funds.
 Money was always a factor but in this case Thornton's preposterous design for a house uncongenial to anyone who had to live in it made its realization equally unlikely no matter the day.
 A house designed for a rectangular lot would, even if done by Thornton, likely accommodate a live-in mother-in-law and frequent house guests, and not stick out like a sore thumb.
 Mrs. Thornton had grown up in Philadelphia, an orderly brick city on a grid.

 Harris and Ridout don’t mention references to Tayloe in the diary likely because one can easily infer that the budding friendship between Thornton and Tayloe was about horses.
-In November 1799, Clifden and Driver arrived in Newport.
+In November 1799, Thornton's imported horses, Clifden and Driver, arrived in Norfolk.
 The day Thornton spent with Tayloe in late August 1799 likely involved a tour of Thornton’s farm and stables.
 Indeed, on April 27, 1799, Thornton may have done Tayloe a favor that Tayloe repaid by advising him how to train Driver.
 On that day, Thornton jotted down in a notebook where he occasionally kept track of his activities that he "set out Mr. Tayloe's lot."
 The official process of setting out a lot required a representative of the board in consultation with the builder and/or property owner to ascertain that the design conformed to building regulations.
 Thornton didn't note who represented Tayloe, who wasn't there.
 He had returned to Mount Airy for the crucial Virginia elections.
 Whether a curvilinear front could be parallel to intersecting straight streets was a question that required special understanding from the commissioners' representative.
 Law's design had gotten a pass, but Tayloe's design was different.
 The front wall with a projecting oval had several feet of flat wall on either side of the bow.
 That part of the wall did not parallel the nearby streets.
 It marked a hypotenuse to the angled intersection.
 Thornton was likely there representing the commissioners so that he could do Tayloe a favor for the very good reason that he needed Tayloe's services to train Driver.
 Offering a house design is a dangerous favor to give.
 New houses can be costly and problematical, but bending a rule?

 On January 24, 1800, on his way from Mount Airy to Annapolis, Tayloe sent a message to Thornton who was in nearby Virginia trying to get a gentleman to take a filly and share profits from the sale of her future foals.
 While returning home after a tea in Georgetown, Mrs. Thornton bumped into her husband on his way to Georgetown to see Tayloe at the Union Tavern.
 The doctor got back home at 9 pm.
 Tayloe had to get an early start for Annapolis in the morning.
 When in Annapolis, Tayloe graciously helped determine the legal status of property in Georgetown owned by Thornton's sister-in-law who lived in the Virgin Islands.
 They evidently also talked about horses.